Jankovic sends Kvitova tumbling out of Wimbledon

 “Playing on grass is so difficult for me, it does not come naturally.
 I‘m glad I was able to win against a two-time Wimbledon champion.
 It was amazing.”

-While Jankovic was rolling on to her back in delight, and showed her appreciation to the crowd by shaping a heart with her fingers, the men’s favorites made serene progress.
+While Jankovic was rolling on to her back in delight, and showed her appreciation to the crowd by shaping a heart with her fingers, the men’s favourites made serene progress.

 A 147 mph howitzer that whistled past Roger Federer’s ears provided one of the few hair-raising moments in the men’s draw when grand slam champions old and new safely planted themselves into the second week of the championships.